-Occupational exposure to hazardous levels of vibration is associated with a range of adverse health outcomes including vibration white finger, carpal tunnel, musculoskeletal and neurological disorders.
+Occupational exposure to hazardous levels of vibration is associated with a range of adverse health outcomes including vibration white finger (VWF), Hand Arm Vibration Syndrome (HAVS), carpal tunnel as well as musculoskeletal and neurological disorders.

 In 2008 the National Hazard Exposure Workers Surveillance found that 43% of the 4500 workers surveyed in the Manufacturing, Construction, Transport and storage, Agriculture forestry and fishing and the Health and community services industries were exposed to Hand Arm Vibration.
 The largest cause of exposure was hand held power tools.